Royal Melbourne Institute of Technology: RMIT (1960–1992)

 Following World War II, in 1954 it became the first Australian tertiary education provider to be awarded royal patronage (by Elizabeth II) for its service to the Commonwealth in the area of education and for its contribution to the war effort; and was officially renamed the "Royal Melbourne Technical College".
 It became (and remains to this day) the only higher education institution in Australia with the right of the prefix "Royal" along with the use of the Australian monarchy's regalia.

 Its name was officially changed to the Royal Melbourne Institute of Technology in 1960.
 During the mid-20th century, it was restructured as a provider of general higher and vocational education and pioneered dual sector education in Australia.
 It also began an engagement with Southeast Asia during this time (under the Australian Government's Colombo Plan).
 In 1979, the neighbouring Emily McPherson College of Domestic Economy joined with RMIT.

 RMIT University (1992)

-After merging with the Phillip Institute of Technology in 1992, it became a public university by act of the Victorian Government under the Royal Melbourne Institute of Technology Act 1992, and changed its name to RMIT University.
+After merging with the Phillip Institute of Technology on 1st July 1992, it became a public university by act of the Victorian Government under the Royal Melbourne Institute of Technology Act 1992, and changed its name to RMIT University.

 During the 1990s, the university underwent a rapid expansion and amalgamated with a number of nearby colleges and institutes.
 The Melbourne College of Decoration and Design joined RMIT in 1993, to create a new dedicated vocational design school, followed by the Melbourne College of Printing and Graphic Arts in 1995.
 That same year, it opened its first radial campus in Bundoora in the northern Melbourne metropolitan area.
 In 1999, it acquired the Melbourne Institute of Textiles campus in Brunswick in the inner-northern Melbourne metropolitan area for its vocational design schools.